strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-code.md

 # Contribute with Code

-**NOTE:** All efforts to contribute are highly appreciated, we recommend you talk to a maintainer **prior** to spending a lot of time making a pull request that may not align with the project roadmap.
+**NOTE:** All efforts to contribute are highly appreciated, we recommend you talk to a maintainer **before** to spending much time making a pull request that may not align with the project roadmap.

 ## Before Submitting a Pull Request

-**Before submitting your pull request** make sure the following requirements are fulfilled:
+**Before submitting your pull request**, fulfill the following requirements:

 - Fork the repository and create your branch from `master`.
 - Run `yarn setup` in the repository root.
-- If you’ve fixed a bug or added code that should be tested, add the tests and then link the corresponding issue in either your commit or your PR!
+- If you’ve fixed a bug or added code that should be tested, add the tests, and then link the corresponding issue in either your commit or your PR!
 - Ensure the test suites are passing:
   - `yarn test:unit`
   - `yarn test:front`
-- Make sure your code lints (`yarn lint`).
+- Use a linter on your code (`yarn lint`).
-- When you write the Pull Request, please follow the [Pull Request Template](https://github.com/strapi/strapi/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
+- When you write the Pull Request, please follow the [Pull Request Template](https://github.com/strapi/strapi/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

 ## Technical Requirements